-The members of the Group's Board of Directors as at 31 December 2020 and at the date of this report are presented on page 1.
-All of them were members of the Board of Directors throughout the year ended 31 December 2020.
+The members of the Group's Board of Directors as at 31 December 2022 and at the date of this report are presented on page 1.

 In accordance with the Company's Articles of Association all Directors presently members of the Board continue in office.